Wylhelm/qa-ai-super/user_guide.md

 - Verify that all required dependencies are properly installed and configured on the server.
 - Ensure that the local LLM server is running and accessible at http://localhost:1234.
 - If scenario generation seems stuck, try stopping and restarting the generation process.
+- If you encounter issues with the OpenAI API for image analysis, check your API key and quota.

 For technical issues or further assistance, please refer to the developer documentation or contact the development team.